samzhab/fragment_investors_extractor/README.md

 # Fragment Bidder Extractor

-This script extracts bidders with a balance of 1000 TON or more from HTML files located in the `fragment_bid_data` directory.
+This script extracts bidders with a bid of whatever is assigned in THRESHOLD or more from HTML files located in the `fragment_bid_data` directory.

 ## Setup Instructions